MarviXs/ASOS-QRCodes/README.md

 - **State Management:** **Pinia**.
 The modern standard for Vue state management.
 - **API Client:** **openapi-fetch** & **openapi-typescript**.
 Selected for lightweight, zero-runtime-overhead type safety.
 It automatically synchronizes TypeScript interfaces with the Backend's Swagger definition, eliminating manual type declaration.
 - **Charts:** **ApexCharts**.
+- **QR Generation**: **qr-code-styling**.
+Selected for its rich customization options and client-side rendering capabilities, enabling real-time preview of QR designs directly in the browser.

 ### Backend